TheArqsz/JSRecon-Buddy/README.md

 ### Source maps deconstruction

 If you want to view deconstructed source files, click on the Source Map entry, then on the url.
 What you will see, is the source code as available in the source map itself.

+You can also **download the entire reconstructed source tree** as a JSON by clicking the "Download All (JSON)" button in the viewer.
+This allows you to analyze the full project structure offline.

 <p align="center">
 	<img src="./assets/deconstructed-sources.png" alt="Source maps" width="90%"/>